fredrick/gauss/README.md

     $ npm install gauss --devel

-You can then invoke the tests with `npm test`.
+To invoke the tests:

+    $ npm test

 ###Using Gauss within a web browser